 Enrollment is open to all CMC members with ANY level of backcountry experience or hiking classification.

-Watch this site for the next session’s enrollment (expected to be open in March 2017).
+Next session’s enrollment (planned to be open in March 2017).

 Schedule for 2017: